Anubisyy/Anubisyy.github.io/_pages/cv.md

 * Sept, 2022: Joined the [Chenyin Choir](https://space.bilibili.com/670045446) and became a member of the tenor section, serving in various school performances.
 * Sept, 2022: Served as the Leader of the No.20 Epidemic Prevention Team of Dadao College.
 * Sept, 2022: Served as the Youth League Secretary of the Third Youth League Branch of the 2022 undergraduate students of SIST, ShanghaiTech University Dadao College.
-* Jan, 2023: Served as a volunteer in the "Alma Mater Tour-Shanghai University of Science and Technology Enrollment Mobilization Activity", went to Nanchang No. 5 Middle School to give a lecture, and obtained a volunteer certificate
+* Jan, 2023: Served as a volunteer in the School Admissions Presentation, went to Nanchang No.5 Middle School to give a lecture, and obtained a volunteer certificate.
 * Participate in RMUC2023 regional competition and national competition.
   * complete programming and circuit construction of the dart arms.
   * Learned about the four-wheel drive principle of the Mecanum wheel.